acumartini/dectet-public/README.md

 The Audio Interface Rack combines the UA Module with CK, FL (full mode), MM, and MX (full mode) to create a fully featured USB Audio Interface for PC virtual CV/modular integration or multi-tracking.

-IMPORTANT: The computer **must** be plugged into the device port when the device starts (or restarts) this Rack, otherwise, the device will restart to the default Rack.
+**IMPORTANT**: The computer **must** be plugged into the device port when the device starts (or restarts) this Rack, otherwise, the device will restart to the default Rack.

 ```mermaid
 flowchart TD